daniel-daum/docket/README.md

 # docket
-An analsyis of the USAF UCMJ Court Martial Docket
+An analysis of the USAF UCMJ Court Martial Docket